numpy/numpy/doc/source/dev/depending_on_numpy.rst

 for instructions on how to declare a dependency on ``numpy`` when using the C API.

+.. [#major-transition] Improving on the NumPy 2 transition, if a NumPy 3.0
+    release happens we may release NumPy 2.x versions that can compile modules compatible with NumPy 3.0 when deprecated APIs are disabled.

+.. [#future-api] We do not provide a mechanism to compile a single extension
+    module that is compatible with old NumPy versions but uses new NumPy API when running with a newer NumPy version.
+    This can be achieved via ``PyArray_RUNTIME_VERSION`` and manually backported API although it means that you may not recieve fixes in NumPy headers.
+We advise to only backport when ``NPY_FEATURE_VERSION`` is smaller than the given API so that you recieve fixes when it is.
+    (Eventually, this will happen and, even without bugs, at that point your definitions could become incorrect.)

 Runtime dependency & version ranges
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~